 Water Damage Tips

-- Be Safe: Water events can present many potential safety hazards to occupants.
-The potential for electric shock and slips and falls are real.
-Remember, items soaked with water can be very heavy.
-Only handle tasks that can be done safely.
+- Be Safe: A water event can present several potential safety hazards to residents.
+The potential for slips and falls and electric shock are real.
+Keep in mind, items soaked with water can be very heavy.
+Only perform tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected areas of the home.
-Don’t operate your television or other electrical appliances while standing on wet floors or carpets.
+- Electrical: Turn off the power to affected areas of the home.
+Don’t operate your television or other electrical appliances while standing on wet carpets or floors.

 - Carpeting: Blot soaked carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces off of the carpeting.
+- Furniture: Move lighter pieces away from the carpet.
 Place plastic wrap or plastic bags under the legs of bigger furniture.
-Wipe any residual water off of the furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips